How to Draw a Venn Diagram

 Finally, you can create Venn Diagrams that are a blend of several of the above.

 As you can see, Venn diagrams are easy to create and can quickly explain complicated ideas.
 Best of all, you don’t have to channel Mr. Venn to draw them.
-Just choose Venn diagram from the dialog box in Gliffy and get started.
-(Or just click this big, tempting, orange button.)
+Just choose a Venn diagram template in Gliffy and you're off!